webcompat/webcompat.com/CONTRIBUTING.md

   - ComponentName.is-stateOfComponent

 #### CSS and JS
-All classes that depend on javascript are prefixed by JS-* .
+All classes that depend on javascript are prefixed by js-* .
 These classes are handled by JavaScript, no styles are applied.

 #### Folder and file
 The main stylesheet is main.css.
 There are @import statements to all other files, which are stored in the folder: Components, Page, layout, vendor.